Pyrobauve/ASCIIbot/README.md

 # ASCIIbot

-This bot convert the picture send in a Art ASCII picture.
+This bot convert the picture send in an Art ASCII picture.
 the default command is ```a/```

 ### Requirements